LelsersLasers/Applied-Comp-Sci/80sGame/NEO CROSSER/README.md

         - no lyrics
     - Lack of clarity + high tempo = chaotic enviroment
         - Creates a sense of pressure to do something
-    - While in game, tap the screen or press Enter toggle the background music
 - 'Screens'
     - Welcome
         - Clicking on the directions/top scores button will open that screen